The Real Estate M&A and Private Equity Review: Australia

 - most acquisitions of interests in residential land;

-- most acquisitions of interests in vacant commercial land; and
+- most acquisitions of interests in vacant commercial land;

 Investment income paid to foreign investors in Australian land-owning vehicles is generally subject to Australian withholding tax (generally 10 per cent for interest, 30 per cent for unfranked dividends and up to 47 per cent for trust income distributions).
-Lower withholding rates may apply in certain circumstances pursuant to double tax agreements.
+Lower withholding rates may apply in certain circumstances pursuant to double-tax agreements.

 While interest is subject to a maximum 10 per cent withholding tax, thin capitalisation rules generally apply to disallow tax deductions for the entity paying the interest where leverage exceeds 60 per cent of the value of the underlying assets, which increases the overall effective tax rate.
 Other transfer pricing rules apply to prevent payment of non-arm's length fees to offshore entities.